MusicHiFi: Fast High-Fidelity Stereo Vocoding: Experiment and Results

 \subsection{Baselines}

 For vocoding, we compare against BigVGAN~\cite{lee2023bigvgan} and HiFi-GAN~\cite{kong2020hifi} all trained on the same data and input features.
 Our retrained HiFi-GAN model has 14M params and take 52 GFLOPS for one second of audio.
 We also train a large HiFi-GAN-large model with 1024 input channels with 55M params, while taking 211 GFLOPS for one second of audio.
 For BWE, we compare against Aero~\cite{mandel2023aero}, a recent state-of-the-art BWE method that uses a encoder-decoder architecture with LSTM and temporal-based attention layers with 19M params and takes 85 GFLOPS.
 We also compare a pre-trained checkpoint of AudioSR~\cite{liu2023audiosr} for BWE (no training code available).
-For M2S, we compare against a CPU-only open-source decorrelation method~\cite{schroeder1958artificial,fitzgerald2011upmixing}, denoted as DSP, that divides the signal into transients, noise, and harmonics and decorrelates non-transient content.
+For M2S, we compare against a CPU-only open-source implementation\footnote{https://github.com/s3a-spatialaudio/s3a-decorrelation-toolbox} of decorrelation based method~\cite{schroeder1958artificial,fitzgerald2011upmixing}, denoted as DSP, that divides the signal into transients, noise, and harmonics and decorrelates non-transient content.